linusyang92/mipay-extract/README.md

 ### Optional Encryption

-Xiaomi.eu roms **remove encryption** by default (check in "Settings-Privacy-Encryption").
 It is recommended to enable encryption if you plan to use Mi Pay.
+Official MIUI roms (China or International) has encryption enabled by default.
+But xiaomi.eu roms **remove encryption** by default (check in "Settings-Privacy-Encryption").
+Some early versions of EU roms have bootloop bugs when enabling encryption in Settings (**Backup before trying!**).

 If your device cannot be encrypted normally in Settings, you can completely **format `/data/` partition** and flash the zip file `miuieu-force-fbe-oreo.zip` after flashing xiaomi.eu ROM.

 **Warning**: Formatting `/data` will destroy **EVERYTHING**, including all your personal data and external storage (`/sdcard`).
 Remember to backup before formatting.
 Once your `/data` partition is encrypted, it will be kept encrypted through system updates.